-Life for everyone can, at times, present challenges and changes that can feel overwhelming and hard to deal with.
+Life can present challenges and changes that might feel overwhelming and hard to deal with.
 Sometimes it is difficult to cope and events and life cycles can make us feel differently about the world we inhabit or force us into situations that we struggle to be in or get out of.

-I believe that counselling is an opportunity to review, heal and repair and I would work in a way that is manageable and feasible for you.
+Counselling is an opportunity to review, heal and repair and I would work in a way that is manageable and feasible for you.

 Training, qualifications & experience